The Glasswrights’ Journeyman

 “Thank you.”
 Rani managed to smile at her friend.

 “My pleasure, yer ladyship,” Mair drawled, slipping back into the Touched patois of her youth.
 “If ye think ye’re prepared t’ take on yer king…”

 “I’ll let you know how the dinner goes.”

 “Oh, no!”
 Mair leaped for the door of Rani’s chamber.
 “I’m coming with you.”

-“Aye, Rai, the king isn’t likely to waste his time on the likes of me.
+“Aye, the king isn’t likely to waste his time on the likes of me.
 But who’s to say the king’s men won’t spare a lady a few kind words?”
-Mair curtseyed deeply, lowering her eyes in a gesture that might have been humble, if not for the carnal glint in their depths.
+Mair curtseyed deeply, lowering her gaze in a gesture that might have been humble, if not for the carnal glint in her eyes.

 “You’re still after Farsobalinti?”

 “’After him’ makes me sound like a bitch in heat.”